Mitsubishi Mirage: Philippines

 In the Philippines, MMPC introduced it in 1996 as the Lancer sedan.
 Initially it was offered in three grades; EL, GL, and the top-spec GLXi which are locally assembled at MMPC's Cainta assembly plant.
-The EL & GL grades are powered by either a 1.3 or 1.5L carburated engine, while the GLXi is powered by a 1.6L inline-four engine all paired to a standard 5-speed manual or a 4-speed automatic transmission (GL & GLXi only).
+The EL & GL grades are powered by either a 1.3- or 1.5-liter carburated engine, while the GLXi is powered by a 1.6-liter inline-four engine all paired to a standard 5-speed manual or a 4-speed automatic transmission (GL & GLXi only).

-In 1997, MMPC added the Limited Saloon & 2-door GSR coupe variants to the lineup.
-Both grades are still powered by the 1.6L inline-four engine with a choice of a standard 5-speed manual or INVECS 4-speed automatic transmission.
+In 1997, MMPC added the Limited Saloon & GSR coupé variants to the lineup.
+Both grades are still powered by the 1.6-liter inline-four engine with a choice of a standard 5-speed manual or INVECS 4-speed automatic transmission.
 The "Limited Saloon" featured redesigned grille, leather upholstery, JBL speakers, taillight garnish, power adjustable seats (driver side only), keyless entry among other features.

-In 1998, the 2-door Lancer known as the Lancer GSR received a facelift.
-It featured strut bar, leather steering wheel and seats, Dual airbags, and ABS.
-The Lancer GSR is powered by the same 1.6L four-cylinder engine found on the GLXi & Limited Saloon grades.
+In 1998, the Lancer GSR coupé received a facelift.
+It featured strut bar, leather steering wheel and seats, dual airbags, and ABS.
+The Lancer GSR is powered by the same 1.6-liter four-cylinder engine found on the GLXi & Limited Saloon grades.
 It is paired to a INVECS 4-speed automatic transmission.

 In 1999, Mitsubishi added another trim the "MX" to compete with Nissan's "Sentra Exalta" & Toyota's "Corolla SE-G".
-The MX trim is powered by a 1.6L inline-four engine coupled to a 5-speed automatic transmission with manu-matic shift mode respectively.
+The MX trim is powered by a 1.6-liter inline-four engine coupled to a 4-speed automatic transmission with manu-matic shift mode, respectively.
 It featured leather seats, automatic climate control and wood paneling.

-By mid-2000, Mitsubishi axed the EL & GL model trims in favor of the Lancer "1.6 GLS" trim which featured redesigned front-end & cloth seats.
-It was launched in 2001.
+By mid-2000, Mitsubishi axed the EL and GL model trims in favor of the Lancer GLS and GLX trims which featured redesigned appearance from the Taiwanese-market Lancer and cloth seats, it was launched in 2001.